CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-video.md

 ## Example usage

-The following input JSON shows how to a video to a document.
+The following input JSON shows how to display a video in a document.
 This is the basic usage, showing a thumbnail image in both email and webversions, that links to the video on youtube when clicked: